Style Guide for Translation: Navy blue background, teal and white text stating

-Creating a Style Guide for Translation
+Creating a Style Guide for Translation: A Step-by-Step Guide

-A style guide for translation can help make the daunting process of taking your business to a global audience a bit easier by answering some questions about your brand before translation begins.
 Maintaining a clear and consistent message across diverse languages and cultures can be challenging.
 A multilingual style guide provides a roadmap to create and localize content needed as you conduct business across markets worldwide.
 This useful resource guides linguists on how to keep your message consistent and improve your company’s global communications.
-Read on to learn more about the importance of having a multilingual style guide and how to create one.

 What is a style guide for translation and what is it used for?